+You put your cooking hat on, ready to make the best marinara sauce using a not-so-secret ingredient — tomato paste!
+Only, you realize that you’ve run out of this condiment in your kitchen.
 Well, fret not!
 Because we’ll share with you the best tomato paste substitute options that you can use instead.
-You no longer have to rush to the nearby farmers’ market or grocery stores every time you run out of this pantry staple.
+You no longer have to rush to the nearby supermarket or grocery store every time you run out of this pantry staple.

 What Is Tomato Paste?

 First, let’s talk about what tomato paste is.
 This staple ingredient is the tasty outcome of simmering fresh tomatoes for several hours, effectively removing most of the vegetable’s water content.
 As a result, you get concentrated tomatoes that have a thick, paste-like consistency.
 Reducing tomatoes into a paste gives them a deep flavor that tastes almost meaty.

 This tomato condiment is very common in canned food aisles at grocery stores.
 Aside from being available in tins, tomato paste also comes in tubes.
 Using a tiny amount of this thickening foodstuff is enough to get the consistency you want.
 Considering you don’t really need a lot of it in most recipes, one container is ample to last you a while.

 Now, chances are you’ll soon forget about that half-opened can of tomato paste in your fridge.
 And when you finally need it, it’s already gone to waste.

 So what’s a great substitute for tomato paste then?
 If you’re planning to whip up a yummy sloppy joes recipe and you don’t have tomato paste on hand, then consider these eight best replacements.